 In fact, people who inherit a damaged EDA gene can develop ectodermal dysplasias, a set of conditions in which teeth, hair, nails and sweat glands do not form properly.

-Unlike all other primates, apes don't have a tail.
+Unlike most other primates, apes don't have a tail.
 When did our ancestors lose this potentially useful appendage?
 Paleoanthropologist Holly Dunsworth introduces Neil Shubin to Proconsul, a fossil ape that provides some answers to that question.

 The shape of our backs keeps us balanced when we walk on two legs, but the benefit of bipedalism comes at a cost.
 Anatomist Bruce Latimer shows how our transition to being exclusively bipedal has led to many common back ailments.